remy/remysharp.com/public/blog/how-i-relearnt-to-read.md

 As a kid I struggled with reading.
 It was a long and hard process and it was a vicious cycle that meant that came to _learn_ that reading just wasn't for me.

-I remember coming out of school over the ages of 6-10 and our parents would congregate outside the library at the end of the school lane for a natty whilst all the children collected.
+I remember coming out of school over the ages of 6-10 and our parents would congregate outside the library at the end of the school lane for a natter whilst all the children collected.
 Amazingly it still stands some 30 years later:

 ![My local childhood library](/images/library.jpg)